The Calculate Composite Index tool combines multiple numeric variables to create a single index.

 Outputs

 The tool output includes a layer with the index results.
-The layer includes fields containing the input variables after preprocessing (reversing and scaling), the raw index prior to reversing and/or minimum-maximum scaling, the index value, the index rank, and the index percentile.
+The layer includes fields containing the input variables after preprocessing (reversing and scaling), the raw index prior to reversing and minimum-maximum scaling, the index value, the index rank, and the index percentile.
 It also includes fields with the index value reclassified into quantile classes, equal interval classes, and standard deviation classes.
-Apply styles and configure charts with these fields to explore the spatial patterns and distributions of the results.
+In Map Viewer, you can apply styles and configure charts with these fields to explore the spatial patterns and distributions of the results.

 Learn more about interpreting the results